maargenton/go-testreport/README.md

   exercised by the tests running within the package.
 - `{{ Skipped }}`: A boolean value that is `true` if the tests for that package have been skipped; usually when there is no test in the package
-- `{{ BuildError }}`: A string containing the build error if the package could not be built, or an empty string if the package was built successfully.
+- `{{ PackageError }}`: A string containing a package-level error if the package could not be built, if some other error is detected outside of a specific test, empty otherwise.
 - `{{ Tests }}`: A list of `Test` objects containing the top level tests of the package.
 Those tests might include nested tests.
 - `{{ LeafTests }}`: A list of `Test` objects containing all the leaf tests in